ItsyBitsy M0 Synth | Sigma-6 Voice Module

 To build the ItsyBitsy M0 synth firmware, you also need to install a "fast timer" library in the Arduino IDE.

-Follow the instructions in the "READ_ME" file here:
+Follow instructions under the heading "Install" in the "READ_ME" file here:

 Fast Timer Library for SAMD21